damnhandy/Handy-URI-Templates/README.md

 ## POJOs as Composite Values

-A VarExploder is invoked when an explode modifier "*" is encountered within a variable name within a URI template expression and the replacement value is a complex type, such a some type of POJO.
-For most use cases, the DefaultVarExploder will be sufficient.
-Please refer to the DefaultVarExploder JavaDoc for more details on how it works.
+A `VarExploder` is invoked when an explode modifier "*" is encountered within a variable name within a URI template expression and the replacement value is a complex type, such a some type of POJO.
+For most use cases, the `DefaultVarExplode`r will be sufficient.
+Please refer to the `DefaultVarExploder` JavaDoc for more details on how it works.

-Should the DefaultVarExploder not be suitable for your needs, custom VarExploder implementations can be added by rolling your own implementation.
+Should the `DefaultVarExploder` not be suitable for your needs, custom `VarExploder` implementations can be added by rolling your own implementation.
 A custom VarExploder implementation can be registered in one of two ways.
 By wrapping your object in your VarExploder:

-	UriTemplate.expression("/mapper{?address*}").set("address", new MyCustomVarExploder(address)).expand();
+	UriTemplate.fromExpression("/mapper{?address*}").set("address", new MyCustomVarExploder(address)).expand();

 Note: VarExploder implementations are ONLY invoked when the explode modifier "*" is declared in the URI Template expression.
-If the variable declaration does not specify the explode modifier, the Object.toString() method is invoked.
-Usually, this is not the behavior one is looking for.
+If the variable declaration does not specify the explode modifier, an exception is raised.

 The DefaultVarExploder is a VarExploder implementation that takes in a Java object and extracts the properties for use in a URI Template.
 Given the following URI template expression: